Policy TrackerNZMETHODOLOGY

 Rolling statistics show the four-quarter rolling mean and standard deviation of deviations — useful for distinguishing sustained policy stances from transient departures.

 Scatter plots show contemporaneous correlations between deviations and three indicators: inflation, unemployment, and NZD/USD.
 Pearson r and an OLS trend line are shown.
-These relationships are descriptive, not causal.
+These are descriptive relationships, not causal ones.

 Governor regime comparison runs separate OLS regressions for each governor's full term. α, β, R², and RMSE are computed over the complete regime and do not respond to the date range selector.
 Mean deviation is the only column that adjusts to the currently selected window.